jennybc/BIRS_13w5083/program.md

 __Posters__ Please post no later than 19:30pm in TCPL lobby.

-  * David Quigley
+  * David Quigley.
+Using eQTL analysis and differential correlation to identify causal candidates for cancer susceptibility alleles.
-  * Shelley Herbrich, "Molecular Predictors of Residual Disease After Cytoreductive Surgery in Patients with High-Grade Serous Ovarian Cancer.
+  * Shelley Herbrich.
+Molecular Predictors of Residual Disease After Cytoreductive Surgery in Patients with High-Grade Serous Ovarian Cancer.
   * Christina Kendziorski.
 [EBSeq, a method for identifying DE isoforms in an RNA-seq experiment](http://bioinformatics.oxfordjournals.org/content/early/2013/02/21/bioinformatics.btt087.abstract).
   * Laurent Jacob (?)
   * Sunduz Keles